publishpress/PublishPress-Permissions/README.md

 ## Description

 Advanced and flexible content permissions.
-Includes Pro modules (Collaborative Publishing, Status Control, File Access, Compatibility Pack for bbPress, Revisionary, others).
 Give users or groups type-specific roles.
 Enable or block access for specific posts or terms.

 ## Documentation